rdtect/aistrategyanalyser/memory-bank/corrections.md

 - Use timeouts to batch updates that may trigger multiple effects
 - Create new object references when updating arrays or objects
 - Always include cleanup logic for timeouts and subscriptions

+## 2025-03-28: SvelteKit App.Error Type Usage

+### Issue

+The `ErrorBoundary.svelte` component attempted to import `App.Error` directly from `@sveltejs/kit` or `$app/kit`, causing a TypeScript error because `App.Error` is a globally defined type ambiently declared in `src/app.d.ts`.
+The interface definition in `src/app.d.ts` was also commented out.

+### Cause

+Incorrect understanding of how SvelteKit ambient types work.
+Global types defined in `app.d.ts` do not need to be imported.
+The interface definition itself was also missing.

+### Solution

+1. Uncommented the `interface Error {}` line within the `declare global { namespace App { ... } }` block in `src/app.d.ts`.
+2. Removed the unnecessary `import type { App } from ...` statement from `src/lib/components/ui/errors/ErrorBoundary.svelte`.

+### Prevention

+- Remember that types defined within `declare global { namespace App { ... } }` in `src/app.d.ts` are globally available and do not require imports.
+- Ensure necessary interfaces within `app.d.ts` are uncommented and correctly defined.
+- Verify TypeScript errors related to imports and global types carefully.